 NIHR Brand Guidelines

-- The NIHR colour palette
+- The colour palette and typeface have changed

-- The NIHR stamps
+- The NIHR has introduced motifs for design

-Using the NIHR logotype
+Using the NIHR logo

 - What size should the NIHR logo be on your documents?